FEU Tamaraws basketball

-The FEU Tamaraws men's basketball is a collegiate basketball varsity team of the Far Eastern University.
-FEU currently holds the record of winning the most number of championships (20 titles) in the men's basketball division of the University Athletic Association of the Philippines.
+FEU Tamaraws are the collegiate basketball varsity team of the Far Eastern University (FEU).
+FEU currently holds the record of winning the most number of championships (20 championships) in the men's basketball division of the University Athletic Association of the Philippines.
 FEU also appeared in the Philippine Collegiate Championship finals four times, and was able to win back to back championships in 2004 and 2005.
 The team originally played in the NCAA from 1929 to 1936 and was one of its founding members.
-This will be Nash Racela's final season as the coach of the Tamaraws as he will be handling PBA team TNT KaTropa.
-Nash's brother Olsen Racela will be the new head coach of the team for season 80.

-While the main campus of FEU is in Sampaloc, Manila, the basketball team is now based in FEU Diliman in suburban Novaliches, Quezon City.
+While the main campus of FEU is in Sampaloc, Manila, the basketball team is now based in FEU Diliman in Diliman, Quezon City.

 History

 Williams, Capacio and the 1980s

 1981 MVP Anthony Williams led the Tams to its first three-peat, from 1979 to 1981, including a back to back 12-0 eliminations sweep in 1980 and 1981.
 The unbeaten Tamaraws played the rival UE Warriors in the 1981 UAAP Finals.
 UE rookie Allan Caidic, missed two free throws and FEU captured their third straight title and the most coveted three-peat to give the Tams its 12th overall title.
 FEU did not make it to the finals in 1982, but the team was able to come back in 1983, led by season MVP Glenn Capacio to their fourth title in five years.
-Abarrientos joined the seniors team two years after leading the Baby Tamaraws to its juniors' basketball title.
+Johnny Abarrientos joined the seniors team two years after leading the Baby Tamaraws to its juniors' basketball title.
 Victor Pablo along with Abarrientos led the Tams back to the finals after six years, matching with the DLSU Archers, a team who just joined the league couple of years back out of NCAA.
 The Archers were victorious, with Eddie Viaplana's three pointer with sixteen seconds remaining sealed the Archers' first UAAP title with the score of 74–69.

 Magtulis, Oliver, Manabat and Mendoza late 1990s

-Early 1990s championship by Johnny Abarrientos and Victor Pablo in 91 and 92.
+FEU won championships in the early 1990s led by Abarrientos and Pablo.
 Saw the triumvirate of Ronald Magtulis, Michael Oliver and Anastacio Mendoza in 94 and 95 though they did not won the championship but they were in the final 4.
 The last championship in the late 1990s came in 1997 with the trio of Magtulis, Oliver and Mendoza, defensive stopper Manabat and three-point assassin Edwin Bacani against the Maui Roca-led Green Archers.